luttje/gmod-minigolf/docs/MAPPING_GUIDE.md

 When the map is loaded by the gamemode these values are stored in memory.

 ### `minigolf_hole_end`

 Specifies the end/goal/hole.
 When the ball touches this brush the player will have reached the end in as many strokes as they have up to that point.

 Because of this design, in theory it's possible (untested) to have a hole with a single start and multiple valid ends (that all point to the same start.)

-#### Available Properties:
+#### Available Properties

 * `start_hole`: The targetname of a `minigolf_hole_start` that is associated with this end.

-#### Hammer Instructions:
+#### Hammer Instructions

   1. Create one or multiple brushes in Hammer, along the edges and over the top of the minigolf track.

   2. Give these brushes the 'trigger' material on all faces.

   3. Now press [`Ctrl + T` to tie it to an entity](https://developer.valvesoftware.com/wiki/Hammer_Tools_Menu#Tie_to_Entity_.3CCtrl.2BT.3E)